Guardians vs. Mets Player Props Betting Odds

-Player prop bet odds for Pete Alonso, Steven Kwan and others are available when the New York Mets host the Cleveland Guardians at Citi Field on Friday (first pitch at 7:10 PM ET).
+Pete Alonso and Jose Ramirez are among the players with prop bets on the table when the New York Mets and the Cleveland Guardians square off at Citi Field on Saturday (at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!